Learn how to carry out independent patient assessments and make diagnoses in an advanced healthcare role to help you provide better care for patients.

 This course will develop your skills in patient assessments and diagnosis, allowing you to gain experience using a systematic and comprehensive approach to clinical assessment.
 It’s designed for healthcare professionals who are working in or towards an advanced or enhanced healthcare role.

-It’s a blended course teaching diagnostic decision making alongside clinical assessment.
+It’s a face-to-face course teaching diagnostic decision making alongside clinical assessment.
 Often these two elements are taught separately, even though they’re inextricably linked.

 The course builds the links between theoretical biology and the applied process of assessing a patient.
 You’ll understand how different conditions manifest in a patient and what signs can lead you to a diagnosis.
 You’ll also develop your knowledge of clinical decision making processes.